Sterling-Cooper/Sterling-Cooper.github.io/_posts/2024-02-06-choosing-a-tool-for-blogging.md

 ## Comments

-Commenting on posts is not supported out-of-the box, and it was not immediately obvious to me how to allow readers to comment.
-A little webcrawling led me to [this helpful post](https://webapps.stackexchange.com/questions/165528/how-to-add-comments-in-blog-posts-on-github-pages-websites) and an open-source tool called [utterances](https://utteranc.es/).
-With a little trial and error, a **lot** of help from the aforementioned link, I realise that I need to add a little bit of code to each post:
+Commenting on posts is not supported out-of-the box, and it was not immediately obvious to me how to allow readers to add a comment under the article.
+Some webcrawling led me to [this helpful post](https://webapps.stackexchange.com/questions/165528/how-to-add-comments-in-blog-posts-on-github-pages-websites) and an open-source tool called [utterances](https://utteranc.es/).
+With a little trial and error, and a **lot** of help from the aforementioned link, I realise that I need to add a little bit of code to each post:
 ```
 <script src="https://utteranc.es/client.js"
         repo="Sterling-Cooper/sterling-cooper.github.io"